Simulation and evaluation of mid-infrared sea surface sun glint directional radiation

 Abstract:

-The energy received in the mid-infrared (MIR) band at the sensor's aperture includes both reflected solar energy and the emitted energy from the Earth's surface.
-Typically, the reflected solar energy in this band is weak; however, under certain conditions, such as in sun glint regions over the sea surface, the reflected solar energy detected by the MIR channel can be substantial.
-Currently, the application of sun glint physical models in the MIR band is not well understood.
-This study investigates the accuracy of applying different visible light and shortwave infrared sun glint models to the MIR band.
-The paper selects three models: Breon-Henriot, Ebuchi-Kizu, and Wu, and evaluates the sensitivity of each sun glint model.
-Subsequently, using four selected MODIS sun glint images as data sources, and combining them with ERA5 reanalysis data matched to satellite data for atmospheric parameter calculations, the solar radiation intensity reflected by the sea surface is computed using the three models.
-The accuracy of each model is then further validated with an MIR radiative transfer model.
-The results show that the Breon-Henriot model generally performs best in terms of correlation coefficient and root mean square error compared to MODIS measurements.
-These findings not only extend the application range of sun glint models in the MIR band but also enhance the MIR forward modeling system, providing new theoretical support for MIR radiative transfer and improving the effectiveness and accuracy of MIR remote sensing products in climate change monitoring and sea surface temperature dynamic analysis.
+The energy received in the mid-infrared (MIR) band at the sensor''s aperture includes both reflected solar energy and the emitted energy from Earth''s surface.
+Typically, the reflected solar energy in this band is weak.
+However, under certain conditions, such as in sun glint regions on the sea surface, the reflected solar energy detected by the MIR channel can be substantial.
+Currently, the application of sun glints physical models in the MIR band is not yet clear.
+This study investigates the accuracy of applying different visible light and shortwave infrared sun glint models in the MIR band to evaluate their applicability.
+The paper selects three models,namely Breon-Henriot, Ebuchi-Kizu, and Wu, to first evaluate the sensitivity of each sun glint model.
+Subsequently, four selected MODIS sun glint images were used as data sources, and ERA5 reanalysis data matched with satellite data was used to calculate atmospheric parameters.
+The solar radiation intensity reflected by the sea surface was computed using the three models.
+The accuracy of each model was then further validated with an MIR radiation transfer model.
+The results show that the Breon-Henriot model generally performs best in terms of correlation coefficient and root-mean-square error compared to MODIS measurements.
+These findings not only extend the application range of sun glint models in the MIR band but also enhance the MIR forward modeling system, providing new theoretical support for MIR radiation transfer and improving the effectiveness and accuracy of MIR remote sensing products in climate change monitoring and sea surface temperature dynamic analysis.

 Reference